Skip to main content

 Link

-I bought this capture card to connect my secondary computer to my workstation.
+I bought this capture card to connect my Linux workstation to my Windows workstation.
 I had an Elgato card before this but Elgato doesn’t support Linux so I gave that card away for free.
 This card supports Linux at a lower price point than Magewell cards and I’ve used Blackmagic Design’s DaVinci Resolve video editor before so I was familiar with the brand.
 Even though I use this card in Windows I like having the ability to change OS and have hardware remain compatible.

 Blackmagic Design UltraStudio Recorder 3G #